hairen/hairen.github.io/AWS_CSAA/README.md

 + EMR is ideal for
   + processing and transforming **unstructured** or **semi-structured data** to bring in to Amazon Redshift and
   + for data sets that are relatively **transitory**, **not stored for long-term use**.

-### Kinesis vs SQS
-> + Kinesis Streams enables real-time processing of streaming big data while SQS offers a reliable, highly scalable hosted queue for storing messages and move data between distributed application components.
-> + Kinesis provides ordering of records, as well as the ability to read and/or replay records in the same order to multiple Amazon Kinesis Applications while SQS does not guarantee data ordering and provides at least once delivery of messages.
-> Kinesis stores the data up to **24 hours**, by default, and can be extended to **7 days** while SQS stores the message up to **4 days**, by default, and can be configured from **1 minute** to **14 days** but clears the message once deleted by the consumer.
-> + Kineses and SQS both guarantee at-least once delivery of message.
-> + Kinesis supports multiple consumers while SQS allows the messages to be delivered to only one consumer at a time and requires multiple queues to deliver message to multiple consumers.
-> + Kinesis use cases requirements
->   + **Ordering** of records.
->   + Ability to consume records **in the same order** a few hours later
->   + Ability for **multiple** applications to consume the same stream concurrently
->   + Routing related records to the **same** record processor (as in streaming MapReduce)
-> + SQS uses cases requirements
->   + Messaging semantics like message-level ack/fail and visibility timeout
->   + Leveraging SQS’s ability to scale transparently
->   + Dynamically increasing concurrency/throughput at read time
->   + Individual message delay, which can be delayed

 ***
 ## Kinesis